-1. Highway Works: S278/S38 for required Highways Works

-2. Contribution towards improvements to the local highway network with an upper limit of £500,000, plus a transport appraisal to include modelling of the local network prior to commencement of the development.

-3. Construction Training: A financial contribution to the sum of: Training costs: £2500 per £1m build cost plus Coordinator Costs - £9,600 per phase or an in kind scheme to be provided.

-4. Employment Training Initiatives

-5. Refuse & Delivery Management Scheme

-6. Canal Towpath/Canal and River Trust, as follows;-

-a) £30,000 Contribution towards improvements to the Canal Towpath/Canal and River Trust, including a management scheme for the future maintenance of the Towpath;

-b) a survey of the condition of the waterway wall and schedule of the repairs;

-c) submission of details for approval relating to improved access to the canal and its towpath, and for the opening up of the canalside area.

-7. Travel Plan: to include £20,000 Bond

-8. Public Realm Contribution of £150,000

-9. Off-site sustainability contribution of £95,400 to a carbon fund.

-10. Project Management & Monitoring Fee: A financial contribution equal to 5% of the total cash contributions.
+- 1. Highway Works: S278/S38 for required Highways Works - 2.
+Contribution towards improvements to the local highway network with an upper limit of £150,000. - 3.
+Construction Training: A financial contribution to the sum of: Training costs: £2500 per £1m build cost plus Coordinator Costs £9,600 per phase or an in kind scheme to be provided. - 4.
+Employment Training Initiatives - 5.
+Refuse & Delivery Management Scheme - 6.
+Canal Towpath/Canal and River Trust, as follows;- - a) £30,000 Contribution towards improvements to the Canal Towpath/Canal and River Trust, including a management scheme for the future maintenance of the Towpath; - b) a survey of the condition of the waterway wall and schedule of the repairs; - c) submission of details for approval relating to improved access to the canal and its towpath, and for the opening up of the canalside area. - 7.
+Travel Plan: to include £20,000 Bond - 8.
+Public Realm Contribution of £150,000 - 9.
+Off-site sustainability contribution of £95,400 to a carbon fund. - 10.
+Project Management & Monitoring Fee: A financial contribution equal to 5% of the total cash contributions.